TheSharpOwl/LearnOpenGL/README.md

 11. [Sampler2D](https://stackoverflow.com/questions/10868958/what-does-sampler2d-store) (which is used to store images for textures) in OpenGL is an [**Opaque Type**](https://stackoverflow.com/questions/2301454/what-defines-an-opaque-type-in-c-and-when-are-they-necessary-and-or-useful) which is why you can only use it as a uniform in the shaders.

+12. Attenuation : Reducing the intensity of light, over the distance a light ray travels.

 ## References and useful resources